Mount Zion Baptist Church (Arlington, Virginia): Gallery

-In popular culture
+Legacy and commemoration

+Grave marker of Rev Robert S. Laws at Homewood Cemetery, Pittsburgh, 2026.

 Through the Years, a play written and directed by Louise L. Gray, dramatized the history of Mount Zion Baptist Church, from its founding in Freedman's Village through major milestones.
 The play was first performed as a church centennial pageant in 1966 and then updated and performed in 1986 and 1993.

 Church member Mrs. Ruby Jones was crowned "Miss Ebony" in 1962 for raising more than $2,000 at Mount Zion Baptist Church in an Ebony Magazine subscription campaign.

+In 2026, as part of its 160th anniversary commemoration, Mount Zion Baptist Church arranged for a grave marker to be placed at the previously unmarked grave of its first pastor, Robert S. Laws, at Homewood Cemetery in Pittsburgh.
+Members of the congregation traveled to Pittsburgh for a recommittal and dedication ceremony on July 10, 2026, 123 years after Laws's death.
+The City of Pittsburgh issued a proclamation recognizing July 10, 2026, as “Rev. Robert Simon Laws Day.”